Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 Workshops can be a powerful reset — and some experiences benefit from more sustained, one‑on‑one support.

-If you’re interested in working one-on-one in a therapeutic container, you can learn more about expressive arts therapy here:
+If you’re interested in working together in a therapeutic container, you can learn more about expressive arts therapy here: